Everything we know about the new iPhones set to be released this year

 Apple is a company of habit.
 Since the iPhone 5, every handset has been revealed in second week of September, either on a Tuesday or Wednesday, with the handsets arriving in mid-September (apart from the iPhone X, which snuck in as a late November addition last year).

 That points to a likely reveal date of Tuesday 11 September (although Apple might avoid the date for obvious reasons) or Wednesday 12 September (don’t worry, the Champions League kicks off the week after), with the snazzy handsets hitting the shelves the following week.
-New speculation suggests it is likely to be the latter date, so get that in the diary for now.
+It is likely to be the latter date, so get that in the diary for now.

 Lusting after the 6.1-inch basic handset?
 You might have to wait a little longer: there are some mutterings of issues with the manufacturing process that could push the arrival back to October or November.